Benny Lim (theatrical producer)

-Benny Lim (born 1980, in Singapore) was the artistic director of the now defunct the Fun Stage, a non-profit theatre group in Singapore.
+Benny Lim (born 25 April 1980) is a Singaporean artist.
+He was previously the artistic director of the now defunct the Fun Stage, a non-profit theatre group in Singapore.

+Education

 He obtained a Doctor of Philosophy from the Division of Drama, University of Glamorgan (now known as the University of South Wales) in 2012.

-Biography
+He holds Master's degrees from Libera Accademia di Belle Arti,Guglielmo Marconi University, and the University of Lancashire.

+Career

-In 2001, at the age of 21, he founded the Fun Stage and has since held on to the record as the youngest artistic director of a theatre company in Singapore.
-In 2006, one of Benny's plays, Existence, was published in Singapore.
+In 2001, at the age of 21, Lim founded the Fun Stage.
+He served as its artistic director from 2001 to 2010.

+In 2006, one of Lim's plays, Existence, was published in Singapore.
 Existence was written in 2003, inspired by the poetry of Cyril Wong, as a response to Leslie Cheung's suicide.
 The play was mentioned in Time magazine (10 August 2003) as a story that "portrays the love of two young Singaporean men for each other as doomed".
-In 2015, Benny co-curated Umbrella Festival, an arts festival in Hong Kong, in response to city's Umbrella Movement.
+In 2015, Lim co-curated Umbrella Festival, an arts festival in Hong Kong, in response to city's Umbrella Movement.

+As of 2026, he is an Associate Professor of Practice at City University of Hong Kong.

 Censorship

-Benny's works often deal with social-political issues within a postmodern society.
-In 2004, Benny organized the Lovers' Lecture Series, which was not given a go-ahead by the Public Entertainment Licensing Unit (PELU) under the Singapore Police Force.
-In 2005, Benny collaborated with artist Brian Gothong Tan on a devised play, Human Lefts.
-The content of the play, which was on the issue of the death penalty, was given a total ban by the Media Development Authority of Singapore (MDA).
+Lim's works often deal with social-political issues within a postmodern society.

+In 2004, Fun Stage organized the Lovers' Lecture Series, a series of talks and forums on gay representation, prefacing their upcoming gay-themed play, Lovers' Words, a Taiwanese play in which a boy and girl fall in love in a society where homosexuality is the norm.
+The Lovers' Lecture Series was not approved by the Public Entertainment Licensing Unit under the Singapore Police Force.
+In 2005, Lim collaborated with artist Brian Gothong Tan on a devised play, Human Lefts.
+The content of the play, which was on the issue of the death penalty, was banned by the Media Development Authority of Singapore.